 The best way to know how to choose your IRA is to see the differences between a traditional IRA and a Roth IRA, which we’ll detail below.

 Tax bracket.
 You should think about how your tax rate will be in the future: will it be higher or lower?
 A Roth IRA will be better for you if the tax bracket in retirement is higher because you get the delayed tax benefits.
-A traditional IRA is best for people with a lower tax rate in retirement because of the capital gains taxes being deferred.
+A traditional IRA is best for people with a lower tax rate in retirement because of deferred taxes.

-Now let’s take a look at the key benefits and the cons when choosing a Roth IRA and a traditional IRA, so you can see the differences that can make your retirement life smoother from a financial perspective.
+Now let’s take a look at the pros and cons when choosing a Roth IRA and a traditional IRA.

 Roth IRA benefits (pros)